vignif/eng_4/README.md

 # Usage

-In this package there are four main scripts: one for pose estimation, one for calculating high-level features, one for calculating decisions, and one for visualising rosbags and explaining decisions post-hoc.
+In this package there are four main scripts: one for <a href="#pose-estimation">pose estimation</a>, one for calculating <a href="#high-level-features">high-level features</a>, one for <a href="#decision-making">calculating decisions</a>, and one for visualising rosbags and explaining decisions post-hoc.

 ## Pose Estimation